List of USA Colleges Offering Financial Aid for International Students 2025 (Updated)

 (Source: US News)

 Scholarships for international students in USA are available across all major universities and colleges.
 Most merit-based scholarships are offered at US universities, and some universities offer need-based scholarships.
-Irrespective of the scholarship type, most US universities offer financial aid to international students to study in the USA.
+Regardless of the scholarship type, most US universities offer financial aid to international students who wish to study in the USA.

 Also check: Universities in USA Without Application Fees